Eglwyseg: Today

 Offa's Dyke Path passes through the area, and Eglwyseg is also popular with rock climbers, with around 800 routes, both sport and traditional.

 The 'Panorama Walk' starts at the westernmost junction of Blackwood Road (Garth Mountain) [Grid reference ], accessed from the A539 Ruabon-Llangollen main road either via Tower Hill in Acrefair or Garth Road, Trevor.
 From Blackwood Road the Walk (or drive) proceeds SSE to the sharp right turn to head westwards along the Vale of Llangollen.
 Approximately 100m beyond the cattle grid is a small parking area from which a pathway leads to the stone memorial [Grid reference ] erected for local Welsh poet, I. D. Hooson.

 At the next clear bend [Grid reference ] the 'Walk' joins the Offa's Dyke Path and affords magnificent views of the Dee Valley, Castell Dinas Brân and the mountains beyond, and Trevor Rocks (with quarry) which marks the easternmost outcrop of the main Eglwyseg Escarpment.
-The junction with Dinbren Road [Grid reference ], which leads to Llangollen town centre, is where the Panorama walk officially ends; the Offa's Dyke Path continues onwards to World’s End and beyond.
-[Note: Grid References may also be accurately pinpointed by use of ‘UK Grid Reference Finder'].
+The junction with Dinbren Road [Grid reference ], which leads to Llangollen town centre, is where the Panorama walk officially ends; the Offa's Dyke Path continues onwards to World's End and beyond.

 Eglwyseg is one of the few sites where the Whitebeam Sorbus anglica is known to grow, and one of only three sites where the Welsh Hawkweed (Heiracium cambricum) has been recorded.
 The rare Limestone Oak Fern Gymnocarpium robertianum and Rigid Buckler-Fern Dryopteris submontana have also been recorded here.